 The Kailashā Conspiracy

-How the holiest mountain in Hindu civilisation ended up in Chinese hands
+How Shiva's abode ended up in Chinese hands

 Ask any Indian child where Lord Shiva lives, and they will answer without hesitation… Kailash Parvat.
 It is the first geography lesson woven into their bedtime story.
 The cosmic mountain.
 Shiva's eternal seat.
 The axis around which the universe turns.
 And yet, open any map, and there it is, sitting inside the Tibet Autonomous Region, fenced off by Chinese bureaucracy, accessible only by Beijing's permit, and for the past several years, effectively sealed shut to Indian pilgrims entirely.